-Special Uninterested Majority means: (a) a majority of the shareholders who are not controlling shareholders of the company and do not have a "Personal Interest" in the approval of the respective resolution who participate in the vote, in person, by proxy or by a voting instrument vote to approve it (abstentions will not be taken into account) or (b) the total number of votes of the shareholders referred to in (a) above that are voted against the proposed resolution does not exceed two percent (2%) of the company's total voting rights.
-(For the definition Personal Interest see Item 10 - Additional Information - Approval of Certain Transactions - Personal Interest and Extraordinary Transactions.)
+Special Uninterested Majority means the majority of the votes properly cast at the Meeting either in person, by proxy or by a voting instrument, provided that: (a) such majority includes a majority of the shareholders who are not controlling shareholders of the company and do not have a "Personal Interest" in the approval of the respective resolution who participate in the vote, in person, by proxy or by a voting instrument vote to approve it (abstentions will not be taken into account) or (b) the total number of votes of the shareholders referred to in (a) above that are voted against the proposed resolution does not exceed two percent (2%) of the company's total voting rights.
+(For the definition Personal Interest see Item 10.
+Additional Information - Approval of Certain Transactions - Personal Interest and Extraordinary Transactions.)